MohsenKoohi/GSFS/README.txt

 Burge Computer Lab

-GSFS is an open source novel secure filesystem in two cases:
+GSFS is an open source secure file system.
+It is novel because of two reasons:
 1) GSFS provides integrity and confidentiality of data.
 This file system enables information sharing for users by making inodes accessible for different users and also by enabling users to expand/shrink the access level in each point of tree